oconnor663/jacko.io/posts/async_three.md

 ## Spawn

 The `spawn` function will insert a future into the tasks `Vec`.
 How should it access the `Vec`?
-It'd be nice if we could do the same thing we did with `WAKERS` and make `TASKS` a global variable protected by a `Mutex`, but that's not going to work this time.
-It worked before because the main loop only locked `WAKERS` after it finished polling.
-But if `TASKS` is global, the main loop will have to lock it while it's polling, and any task that calls `spawn` will deadlock.
+It would be nice if we could do the same thing we did with `WAKERS` and make `TASKS` a global variable protected by a `Mutex`, but that's not going to work this time.
+The main loop only locks `WAKERS` after it finishes polling, but if `TASKS` were global, the main loop would lock it during polling, and any task that called `spawn` would deadlock.

-We can work around this by keeping `tasks` local to the main loop and making a separate global called `NEW_TASKS`:[^vec_deque]
+We can work around this with two separate lists.
+We'll keep the `tasks` list local to the main loop and add a global called `NEW_TASKS`:[^vec_deque]

 [^vec_deque]: We could use a `VecDeque` instead of a `Vec` if we wanted to poll
     tasks in FIFO order instead of LIFO order.
-Alternatively, using a [channel] would get rid of the `while let` footgun below, but creating a channel isn't `const`, so we'd need a [`OnceLock`] or similar to initialize the `static`.
+We could also use a [channel], which as an added benefit would would get rid of the `while let` footgun below.
+Creating a channel isn't `const`, however, so we'd need a [`OnceLock`] or similar to initialize the `static`.

 [channel]: https://doc.rust-lang.org/rust-by-example/std_misc/channels.html
 [`OnceLock`]: https://doc.rust-lang.org/stable/std/sync/struct.OnceLock.html